arvind632/NodeJs-Question-Answer/README.md

 🔹 Use Joins Carefully.

-🔹 Use Transaction Only When Needed because it distrubeted system and expensive.
+🔹 Use Transaction Only When Needed because it is expensive.
+It ensure that multiple SQL operations execute safely.

 🔹 For heigh speed use MongoDB or Redis when data is not relational.

 🔹 In the case of Big Data—when a table contains millions or billions of records—we can use Elasticsearch for faster search and retrieval.

+🔹 We can implement sharding for large data : It is a distrubeted System splitting one large database into many smaller databases so the system becomes faster.

 ---